ff6347/doing-papercraft/index.md

 >Blender is a professional free and open-source 3D computer graphics software product used for creating animated films, visual effects, art, 3D printed models, interactive 3D applications and video games.
 Blender's features include 3D modeling, UV unwrapping, texturing, raster graphics editing, rigging and skinning, fluid and smoke simulation, particle simulation, soft body simulation, sculpting, animating, match moving, camera tracking, rendering, video editing and compositing.
 Alongside the modeling features it also has an integrated game engine.
 >[From Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Blender_\(software\)).

+### Why Blender

+We mainly use Blender because it is a powerful open source 3D application.
+If you already familiar with Blender or know other 3D applications you can skip this part and move on to the [Autodesk 123DMake section](#autodesk-123dmake) or export your plans directly from Blender using the [Paper Model Add-on](#paper-model-add-on).

 ### Shortcuts